Solution-oriented

 ISPA Ambassadors

 ISPA Ambassadors play a vital role in enhancing the ISPA member experience.
-Through consistent engagement, they offer valuable insights that help shape new resources and initiatives.
-This involves participating in discussions, sharing feedback through surveys, assisting with tasks onsite at the annual ISPA Conference, serving as a source for Pulse magazine and helping identify future research topics.
+Through consistent engagement, they provide valuable insights that help shape new resources, initiatives and opportunities for the ISPA community.

 Members interested in serving should: